KasperHesse/riscv-core/notes.md

 - Must be at least 2-stage pipeline, due to the way we envision memory accesses in mem-stage

 # Stages
-## core.Fetch
+## core.stages.Fetch
-core.Fetch stage contains the PC and fetches instructions from an external instruction memory / instruction cache.
+core.stages.Fetch stage contains the PC and fetches instructions from an external instruction memory / instruction cache.

 IO:
 - To imem / icache